mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

     - Confirm Changelog reflects any changes since it was merged (including known issues and contributors from all repositories)
       - Confirm translators have been added
       - Confirm Open Source Components changes have been added
     - Find [www-gitlab-com merge request](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests?scope=all&utf8=%E2%9C%93&state=opened&label_name%5B%5D=blog%20post&label_name%5B%5D=release) for latest GitLab release blog post and make request for adding GitLab Mattermost update (see [example request](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests/2910#note_14096885), [example update](https://about.gitlab.com/2016/07/22/gitlab-8-10-released/#gitlab-mattermost-32)).
-Post to Release Discussion channel with link to request.
+Post to Release Discussion channel with link to request
     - Confirm the required URLs for the blog/release announcement where prepared
 3. QA:
     - Midday: Post reminders about testing, at-mentioning team members whose tests are not yet complete
     - Find QA or other teammates to help finish unfinished tests if needed
-    - End of day or next morning: Verify all release tests are finished, bring any concerns to Triage / Release meeting
+    - End of day or next morning: Verify all release tests are finished, bring any concerns to Triage/Release meeting
     - Go through all tabs of testing spreadsheet and verify all comments and questions have been filed in Jira as needed

 ### J. (T-minus 5 working days) Code Freeze